-Video production from the 1980s comes full circle.
+Tacoma WA Video shoot from the 1980s comes full circle.

 On Veteran’s Day 2013 in the US, what more fitting way to use video production than to honor some of the great heroes from an earlier generation?
-We’ve always had a great passion and appreciation for our vets, so back in 1989 when our video production company was young, we took it upon ourselves to send a crew to Tacoma, WA, site of that year’s annual Doolittle’s Raiders reunion.
+We’ve always had a great passion and appreciation for our vets, so back in 1989 when our video production company was young, we took it upon ourselves to send a crew to do a Tacoma, WA video shoot, site of that year’s annual Doolittle’s Raiders reunion.

 If you haven’t heard of Doolittle’s Raiders, you’re missing a great story.